 As I said, shortly after I woke up, breakfast was served.
 Again, because I had a special ordered meal I was served first and my meal box was delivered to my seat.
 I opened up the box to find a cold bread roll stuffed with Lox, an orange juice, and a yogurt.
 It was nothing special, but because I had ate so much for dinner I was still honestly still full.
 Not to mention it looked better than the bread roll and granola bar offered to the other passengers.
 For such a long flight, the breakfast was a bit lacking in substance but it did the job.

-Amenities: A small amenity kit was on the seat when I boarded which was a ziplock style hard plastic bag with an eye mask, ear plug, tooth brush and paste, and socks in it.
+A small amenity kit was on the seat when I boarded.
+It includes a ziplock style hard plastic bag with an eye mask, ear plug, tooth brush and paste, and socks in it.
 I used the socks and tooth brush but was able to sleep without the other two.
-It helps that they kept the lights dimmed the entire flight and that British Airways A380 Premium Economy cabin is extremely quiet.
+It helps that they kept the lights low the entire flight.
+Also, the British Airways A380 Premium Economy cabin is extremely quiet.
 There is barely any engine noise!
-Each seat also had a blanket and a pillow on it.
-I used the pillow but never used my blanket as the plane was plenty warm.
+Each seat also includes a blanket and a pillow.
+The pillow was helpful, but I never utilized my blanket.
+The cabin temperature was plenty warm.
 The pillow was a standard economy class pillow, but was still better than the disposable pillows found on most US airlines.

-IFE: Tons of latest release movies, music, T V shows, classic movies and more.
-The screen was plenty big, I would guess about 10 inches and kept me more than entertained during my journey.
+Tons of latest release movies, music, T V shows, classic movies and more.
+The screen was plenty big.
+I would guess about 10 inches and kept me more than entertained during my journey.
 In fact I was slightly upset I slept so much because I was looking forward to watching a few more of the movies!
 Oh well, it’s a true first world problem!
-The remote fit comfortably in my hand and tucked away nicely closer to my knees and was out of the way and I never once accidentally bumped it causing the film to pause to stop.
+The remote fit comfortably in my hand and tucked away nicely.
+The remote sits closer to my knees and was out of the way and I never once accidentally bumped it causing the film to pause.

-Service: Despite sleeping most of the flight I would have to say that the BA FAs were extremely professional friendly and helpful!
-Even when I was pigging out I didn’t feel like it and when I asked for a refill of something it was done promptly and with a smile!
+Despite sleeping most of the flight I would have to say that the BA FAs were extremely professional friendly and helpful!
+Even when I was pigging out I didn’t feel like it.
+Even when I asked for a refill or something it was done promptly and with a smile!
 Nothing seemed to be an issue for any of the FAs and they were all smiles the entire length of the flight (or at least when I was awake).